Tavashi-Kumar/Calculator/README.md

-Simple GUI for a scientific calcuator implemented thrugh Tkinter
+Simple GUI for a scientific calculator implemented through Tkinter